 Connecting an on-prem SQL Database to Azure Logic Apps (feat.
-Azure Arc for Data Services) by Mark III Team
+Azure Arc for Data Services)

 Recently, we built a web app example for one of our favorite clients in Azure that involved demonstrating connectivity to an on-premise Microsoft SQL Server environment in the datacenter.
 This is a fairly common requirement we see out there… although its easy and to build and launch web apps in the cloud, most enterprises and organizations still need to tie into databases, apps, data lakes, storage platforms, devices, and other key services that are located in their datacenters for a multitude of reasons.

 In this particular example, we needed to build an example web app to handle a general user registration use case, tie into Azure Bot Services for logic, and leverage some kind of easy connectivity to a backend database on-premise—in this case and like in many others, Azure Logic Apps was chosen as the glue, just due to its ease of use and the fact that we were building a fairly straight-forward app.